Photo by Gary Bendig | Unsplash

 Managing hospital operations to comply with targets often leads to workarounds and other distortions of the system.
 Instead, adopting simple rules and a system-wide learning system can be a more effective strategy for complex systems to achieve hospital-wide patient flow.

 Lloyd P. Provost is Statistician and Senior Improvement Advisor at Associates in Process Improvement.
 Patricia Rutherford, RN, MS, is a Vice President at the Institute for Healthcare Improvement.
-Both are faculty for IHI’s upcoming Hospital Flow Professional Development Program.
+Both are faculty for IHI’s upcoming Hospital Flow Professional Development Program in Boston, MA.

 You may also be interested in: